MLezamaValdes/downscaleLST.MDV/README.md

 The grey areas within the downscaled scene are pixels that are outside of the Area of Applicability (AOA) [Meyer, Pebesma 2021](https://doi.org/10.1111/2041-210X.13650) of the model.

+## Coming soon

+In the future functions to download MODIS data directly and to calculate the AOA per downscaled scene will be added.